 Gravel Mining is a prominent industry in Elk River.
 This is due to the abundant supply and quality of aggregate found in the area as well as the reasonable transportation costs.
-Aggregate mined in Elk River is used in the process of constructing roads, buildings and infrastructure.
+Aggregate mined in Elk River is used in the process of constructing roads, buildings, and infrastructure.

 Minnesota's aggregate industry mines three types of materials:

-1.Sand & gravel mined from glacial or alluvial deposits - this material represents the majority of aggregate production and is sometimes referred to as "natural" aggregate.
+- Sand and gravel mined from glacial or alluvial deposits - this material represents the majority of aggregate production and is sometimes referred to as "natural" aggregate.

-2.Crushed carbonate rock mined from bedrock in southeastern MN and in the metropolitan area.
+- Crushed carbonate rock - mined from bedrock in southeastern Minnesota and in the metropolitan area.

-3.Crushed rock mined from granite, quartzite, or trap rock elsewhere in the state
+- Crushed rock mined from granite, quartzite, or trap rock elsewhere in the state.

 In addition to aggregate deposits that are mined, "recycled aggregate" can be made from demolition material that is crushed and cleaned of impurities.

 Every person living in Minnesota experiences about 58 pounds of aggregate per day without knowing it.
 This figure, roughly equivalent to 10.5 tons per person per year, is the amount of aggregate needed annually to maintain and construct roads, develop infrastructure, support building and construction projects, and for use in industrial applications.

 Aggregate mining contributes to the economy.
 It is closely tied to economic indicators so it experiences cyclic swings in demand.
 The mining industry also provides a significant number of jobs; approximately 10,000 people are employed in the aggregate industry in Minnesota.